 - Ferry schedules are inconsistent and ferries are often late, cancelled, or delayed.
 Even under perfect conditions a day trip to Santorini will rarely allow more than 4 or 5 hours on the island.
-It’s difficult to experience any of the best things to do in Santorini on a day trip.
+It’s difficult to experience any of the best things to do on a day trip.

 - If possible try to spend a night (or more) on Santorini.
 Otherwise use that day exploring the island you’re currently on.

 Day Trip to Santorini from Other Greek Islands

 Is a day trip to Santorini worth it?

 Generally, no. It’s much better to spend that time on the island that you’re currently staying on and use it to explore there.
 But can you have a great day while doing a day trip to Santorini?
 For sure.
 I would just set your expectations to the lower end of the scale.
 If you think you’re going to get to do a boat tour of the caldera (highly recommended), a wine tour of the local wineries (highly recommended), or hike from Fira to Oia along the caldera (highly recommended) then you’ll be disappointed.
 But if you’re thinking, hey, we’ll take a ferry to Santorini, walk around a bit, see the caldera at least a little bit, and be back to our home base by early evening, then sure, you could have a fine day.
 As I say, just don’t have sky high expectations for what you’re going to be able to do on Santorini.

 Why is a day trip to Santorini so difficult?
 It looks easy enough.